usnistgov/NetSimulyzer-ns3-module/doc/source/colors.rst

   memExample.green = 128u;
   memExample.blue = 128u;

+  // Color types may be freely converted
+  Color3 start;
+  // Convert to a full opacity(alpha) Color4
+  Color4 converted{start};

 ``Color3`` has a corresponding attribute type ``Color3Value`` which just accepts a ``Color3``.
 It's used when setting or retrieving an attribute from a model.